-2.5.1 The aeroplane operator with annual CO2 emissions from international flights subject to offsetting requirements of greater than or equal to 50 000 tonnes, shall use a Fuel Use Monitoring Method as described in Appendix 2 for these flights.
-For international flights not subject to offsetting requirements the aeroplane operator shall use either a Fuel Use Monitoring Method, or the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT).

-- 2.5.2 The aeroplane operator, with annual CO2 emissions from international flights subject to offsetting requirements of less than 50 000 tonnes, shall use either a Fuel Use Monitoring Method or the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT). - 2.5.3 If the aeroplane operator's annual CO_2 emissions from international flights subject to offsetting requirements increases above the threshold of 50 000 tonnes in a given year (y), and also in year (y+1), the aeroplane operator shall submit an updated Emissions Monitoring Plan by 30 September of year (y + 2).
-The aeroplane operator shall change to a Fuel Use Monitoring Method, as described in Appendix 2, on 001 January of year (y+3). - 2.5.4 If the aeroplane operator's annual CO_2 emissions from international flights subject to offsetting requirements decreases below the threshold of 50 000 tonnes in a given year (y), and also in year (y+1), the aeroplane operator may change monitoring method on 001 January of year (y+3).
+- 2.4.1 The aeroplane operator with annual CO_2 emissions from international flights subject to offsetting requirements of greater than or equal to 50,000 tonnes, shall use a Fuel Use Monitoring Method as described in Appendix 2 for these flights.
+For international flights not subject to offsetting requirements the aeroplane operator shall use either a Fuel Use Monitoring Method as described in Appendix 2, or the ICAO CORSIA CO_2 Estimation and Reporting Tool (CERT) as described in Appendix 3. - 2.4.2 The aeroplane operator, with annual CO2 emissions from international flights subject to offsetting requirements of less than 50,000 tonnes, shall use either a Fuel Use Monitoring Method or the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT) as described in Appendices 2 and 3 respectively. - 2.4.3 If the aeroplane operator's annual CO_2 emissions from international flights subject to offsetting requirements increases above the threshold of 50,000 tonnes in a given year (y), and also in year (y+1), the aeroplane operator shall submit an updated Emissions Monitoring Plan by 30 September of year (y + 2).
+The aeroplane operator shall change to a Fuel Use Monitoring Method, as described in Appendix 2, on 01 January of year (y+3). - 2.4.4 If the aeroplane operator's annual CO_2 emissions from international flights subject to offsetting requirements decreases below the threshold of 50,000 tonnes in a given year (y), and also in year (y+1), the aeroplane operator may change monitoring method on 01 January of year (y+3).
 If the aeroplane operator chooses to change its monitoring method, it shall submit an updated Emissions Monitoring Plan by 30 September of year (y + 2).